Business travel is important. Face-to-face requests are 34 times more powerful than a request sent over email (Harvard Business Review).

 Growth of business travel

-Designer dogs might be getting smaller, but business travel still keeps on growing.
+Designer dogs might be getting smaller, but in 2020 business travel still keeps on growing.

 Business travel isn’t slowing down